SongDrop/mailcow-azure/README.md

 ## Step 2: Point your DNS records to Microsoft Azure

-## Step 3: Create the virtual machine and the resources needed
+## Step 3: Create a new Application in Microsoft Entra ID and fill out the .evn

-## Step 4: Upload and run setup script for automatic software installation on the virtual machine
+## Step 4: Run setup script for automatic software installation on the virtual machine

 ---